coreruleset/documentation/content/development/contribution_guidelines.md

 - conditionals (e.g. `(?(regex)then|else)`)
 - recursive calls to capture groups (e.g. `(?1)`)

 This list is not exhaustive but covers the most important points.
+The [re2 documentation](https://github.com/google/re2/wiki/Syntax) includes a complete list of supported and unsupported features that various engines offer.

 ## Rules Compliance with Paranoia Levels